-Linda’s grandmother lived in what her sisters and she called “The Plastic Palace.”
-Her grandmother covered everything with plastic.
-Everything … chairs, tables, lampshades … and, of course, her living room couch, including the throw pillows.
-Plastic is fun, right?
-But who would suspect that it could also set off a painful memory of the Vietnam War for Linda’s father?
+Linda’s grandmother covered everything with plastic.
+Everything … chairs, tables, lampshades, even the sofa and throw pillow.
+But who would suspect this would set off a painful memory of the Vietnam War for Linda’s father?

 - What intrigues you about the home of your grandparents or other older people?
 What do you smell, taste, hear, or touch when you visit their homes?

 - How does the description of food add to the visual image of the dining room scene?

 - Were you surprised at the twist near the end of the story?
 How did her father’s reaction to the popping sound affect you?